lv042/perplexity-web-search-mcp/README.md

-# 🔍 Perplexity Sonar MCP
+# 🔍 Perplexity Web-Search MCP

 > **Supercharge your AI assistant with real-time web search and academic research capabilities**